 Check it out here and discover more about this cocktail or just watch the video for a quick tutorial.

-Remember: Negroni Week 2023 is celebrated from September 18th to 24th and thereafter every September.
+Remember: Negroni Week is always celebrated in September.
 However, if you consider yourself a fan of the Negroni, you can celebrate it whenever you want.
 Anywhere, anytime and with anyone you would like to.
 Just save your favorite recipes and enjoy them as you like.